wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-22_DNAC_Part1_GettingStarted.md

 ### Overview of the API

-Cisco DNAC comes with an intend API, which is a Northbound API that exposes specific capabilities of the DNA Center platform.
+Cisco DNAC comes with an Intent API, which is a Northbound API that exposes specific capabilities of the DNA Center platform.
 Reading the API can be a bit overwhelming so have a look at the below categories to understand the several subsections of the API ([source](https://developer.cisco.com/docs/dna-center/#!cisco-dna-center-platform-overview/intent-api-northbound)).
 Each category below corresponds to a particular section in the [API](https://developer.cisco.com/docs/dna-center/api/1-3-3-x/))

 **Domain**
 - Sites